Danktempest69/Danktempest69/README.md

 ## 2.Internship

-Making a program that handels creating KPI's to get a better view on the efficiëntie of a proccess.
+Making a program that handels creating KPI's to get a better view on the efficiëncy of a proccess.

 ## 3.Project Autostart